microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/iot_uses_cases/aks/_index.md

 * In this scenario we will use a VM to "simulate" an IoT Edge device.
 To do this, we must register a new Edge device in our IoT Hub that we will later configure.

-* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner in the Azure portal) to run the next commands:
+* In order to keep your local environment clean and untouched, we will use [Azure Cloud Shell](https://docs.microsoft.com/azure/cloud-shell/overview) (located in the top-right corner of the Azure portal) to run the next commands:

     ![Screenshot showing how to access Cloud Shell in Visual Studio Code](./05.png)